oVirt/ovirt-site/source/sla/network-qos-detailed-design.html.md

 #### Backend

 We define a new entity called "NetworkQoS" - the QoS properties will be contained in this object.
-A NetworkQoS object will be added to NetworkInterface entity A new entity will be created (NetworkQoS) which will hold the QoS properties.
-NetworkQoS field will be added to NetworkInterface object and Network object.
-Fields values will be seved in DB and ovf.
+A NetworkQoS object will be added as a property of the VnicProfile entity.

 ##### Classes

-***engine.core.common.businessentities.network.NetworkQoS**' - new entity with fields: inboundAverage(Integer), inboundPeak(Integer), inboundBurst(Long), outboundAverage(Integer), outboundPeak(Integer), outboundBurst(Long)
+***engine.core.common.businessentities.network.NetworkQoS**' - new entity with fields: inboundAverage(Integer), inboundPeak(Integer), inboundBurst(Integer), outboundAverage(Integer), outboundPeak(Integer), outboundBurst(Integer)
 ***engine.core.common.businessentities.network.NetworkInterface**'' - add fields: networkQoS(NetworkQoS)
 ***engine.core.common.businessentities.network.Network**'' - add fields: networkQoS(NetworkQoS)
 ***engine.core.vdsbroker.vdsbroker.VmInfoBuilder**'' - add support to the QoS properties